v0.0.1-alpha

 PATCH/api/v1/data-products/{id}/lifecycle

-Transition lifecycle: {"status":"Deploy"}.
+Transition lifecycle status.
+Body: {"status":"Deploy"}.

 Logical Models